Book: The Dragon Republic

 In this book, Rin was flung into a civil war whilst battling an opium addiction and a raging god.
 The best way I could describe Rin’s character is as one giant ball of conflicting emotions.
 Anger, love, grief, hope, fear, despair all furiously grappling for space in her heart.She isn’t a good person but a part of me is still rooting for her.
 And that’s why she’s such a brilliant anti-hero.

-Her opium addiction was handled very well and given all the time it needed.
+Her opium addiction was given all the time it needed.
 Her journey to sobriety was extremely difficult and she wouldn’t have achieved it without the support of others.
 I also think it contributed to her character arc as stopping opium almost represented her stopping trying to escape from who she was and what she had done.

 In the beginning, it felt like Rin was detaching herself from her atrocious actions at the end of The Poppy War.
 Yes, she had won the war but she didn’t want to understand that victory isn’t always worth its cost.
 She was allowing her deep and festering anger to fuel her, to excuse her from thinking and feeling and hurting.
 But over the course of the book she started to not necessarily feel guilty but accept the magnitude of what she had single handedly destroyed.
 The anger was still there (was and always will be there) but it was directed towards the people who actually deserved her terrifying rage.